EBI-predocs/research-software/README.md

     emerge app-vim/youcompleteme

 ### BLAS/LAPACK

+Use openblas from the `science` overlay.

+Note: below are MKL tryouts but they don't work

-link .pc files to PKGCONFIG dir, LAPACK= env var for scipy
+> link .pc files to PKGCONFIG dir, LAPACK= env var for scipy
+>

-stable packages
+> stable packages
-etc/portage/make.profile/make.defaults
+> etc/portage/make.profile/make.defaults
-~amd64-linux -> w/o ~
+> ~amd64-linux -> w/o ~
+>

-intel mkl
+> intel mkl
-copy /opt/intel/licenses/* to prefix systems recommends icc instead of gcc, does that make sense? (and: will it work?)
+> copy /opt/intel/licenses/* to prefix
+> systems recommends icc instead of gcc, does that make sense? (and: will it work?)